 Stanford University psychologists said some young adults are no more motivated to save for retirement than to give money to a stranger.
 This is because those young adults view a self in the distant future to be like a stranger.
-Using functional magnetic resonance imaging, the psychologists were even able to identify which area of the brain is involved: Consumers who plan less well for the distant future show distinctive activity patterns in the rostral anterior cingulate.
+Using functional magnetic resonance imaging, the university psychologists were even able to identify which area of the brain is involved: Consumers who plan less well for the distant future show distinctive activity patterns in the rostral anterior cingulate.

 Acknowledge such individual differences in consumers.
 At the same time, don’t discount your ability as a retailer to change these patterns.
 When I start throwing around terms like “rostral anterior cingulate,” it might seem a retailer interested in having consumers think about their future can’t exert much control.
 Shoppers either have it set in their brain physiology or they don’t.